sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/global-platform-resources/ip-address-allow-list.md

 ### Finding your tenant using the admin console

-Simply navigate to the IdentityNow admin console and find the "Org Details" section.
-There you will find the region your tenant is hosted in:
+Go to the admin console in IdentityNow and find the 'Org Details' section.
+You will find your tenant's host region there:

 ![img](./img/idn-console.PNG)

 ### Finding your tenant programatically using the IP address returned by IdentityNow

-if you cannot access the admin console or want to find the region dynamically through code, here are some steps you can follow to find it:
+If you can't access the admin console or you want to dynamically find the region through code, follow these steps to find it:

 1. Find the IP address of your tenant by sending an API request in Postman or through any other API framework: